 The initial stages of a fungal infection can last for years, giving the infection plenty of time to grow and spread.
 The infection is generally located underneath the nail.
 A toenail fungus infection can cause foul smells and discoloration.

-The fungus that grows under the nail eats keratin, which is the main protein that makes our nails strong and hard.
-Our big and little toes are most prone to developing a fungal infection because they are the toes that come into contact with the sides of footwear more often.
-There are several risk factors for developing toenail fungus including:
+The fungus that grows under the nail eats keratin, the protein that makes our nails strong and hard.
+Our big and little toes are most prone to developing fungal infections because they are the toes that most often come into direct contact with our footwear.

 - Having a minor skin or nail injury